 For those who might interested in a bit more, it looks as if this is another one of those forgotten films that is up for viewing free on YouTube.com.
 The link for viewing is right here.
 You're welcome!

+A star is born!
 On this day in 1983 (in Italy), Endgame opened its doors for theatrical business.
-Written (in part) and directed by Joe D'Amato, this SciFi feature starred Al Cliver and Laura Gemser, and here's the plot summary as provided by IMDB.com:
+Written (in part) and directed by Joe D'Amato, this SciFi feature starred Al Cliver, Laura Gemser, and George Eastman.
+Here's the plot summary as provided by IMDB.com:

 "A telepathic mutant recruits a post-World War III TV game-show warrior to lead her band of mutants to safety."